sergeymoryakov/sergeymoryakov/README.md

-- 👋 Hi, I’m @sergeymoryakov
+- 👋 Hi, I’m Sergey Moryakov
-- 👀 I’m an aviation professional and am passioned about digital
+- 👀 Am an experienced aviation professional skilled in technical and commercial roles across the airline, manufacturing, and services sectors.
+Transitioned to software development after completing HarvardX CS50X program.
-- 🌱 I’m currently at the begining of the front end development learning
+- 🌱 Am currently expanding expertise through Harvard CS50W and front-end development bootcamp.
-- 💞️ I’m looking to collaborate on the digital onboarding best practices and in particular on Git, Visual Studio Code, HTML, CSS, Java Script, etc.
+- 💞️ Seeking front-end/full-stack developer position to contribute industry experience and programming skills for innovative solutions and exceptional user experiences.
+Open to collaborations and opportunities.
-- 📫 How to reach me: sergey@moryakov.com and https://www.linkedin.com/in/sergey-moryakov/
+- 📫 Feel free to reach me in Telegram (@smoryakov), connect in LinkedIn (https://www.linkedin.com/in/sergey-moryakov/), or drop me a letter (sergey@moryakov.com).